 To evaluate compensation policies and practices, the threshold query is "does a company's compensation reflects its performance"?
 This will be determined by how a company has performed for shareholders compared to its peer group as well as by how a company has compensated its executives compared to its peer group.
 Whether restricted stock awards are time vesting or performance vesting will also be taken into consideration.
 Additional queries will be made to determine the level of dilution in stock compensation plans, and to ascertain if golden parachutes have been awarded to executives and, if they have, whether they pay tax gross-ups.
-The ratio of pay to the CEO as compared to the average worker will also be taken into consideration.
+The ratio of pay to the CEO as compared to the average worker will also be taken into consideration as well as whether companies adjust GAAP metrics and the robustness of the explanatory disclosure.
 The threshold query will carry the most weight, but the additional queries can be persuasive in the event the answer to the threshold query is not clear cut.
 There will also be an option as to whether the company should have these advisory votes on compensation on an annual basis or every two or three years.
 An annual basis is in the best interests of shareholders.